CPLynch/btas/Objects.md

 Other ways to set the [[prototype]] value (also known as __proto__ - but this is vendor implemented and not spec compliant) is the Object.create() and Object.setPrototypeOf().

+Array indexes are between 0 and 2^32-2 (4294967294)

+Internal slots are not inherited

 --------------------------------------------

 # Ultimate guide to JS Objects video script

+(this video reflects the 2019 ECMAscript specification)

 Javascript objects are made up of:
-1. A collection of properties,
+1. A collection of properties, as well as a selection property attributes on each property that can be set as boolean values - either true or false.
+2. Internal Slots

+There are two types of properties: "data properties" and "accessor properties"
-··*properties being the association of key - value pairs, each property has three associated attributes
+* a _data properties_ is the association of key - value pairs
+* an _accessor properties_ is the association of a key with up to two accessor functions; a getter and a setter For both, keys can either be string (even an empty string - "") or symbols.

+##Arrays